Delineo-Disease-Modeling/PandemicModel/README.md

 # PandemicModel
-Repository for Delineo Disease Modeling at Johns Hopkins University
+Repository for Delineo Disease Modeling at the Johns Hopkins University.

 ## Developer Notes